Sources: Sproles broke arm, tore ACL in 1 play

-Philadelphia Eagles running back Darren Sproles tore his ACL and broke his arm on the same play Sunday, sources told ESPN's Chris Mortensen and Adam Schefter.
+Philadelphia Eagles running back Darren Sproles tore an ACL and broke an arm on the same play Sunday, sources told ESPN's Chris Mortensen and Adam Schefter.

 Sproles is having surgery on his arm Monday and will require surgery on his knee, sources said.
 His season is over.